Subject area: Literacy, RME

-Start this activity by reading together the first section of the John Muir graphic novel The Wild Boy of Dunbar to discover how he spent his time in Scotland and once he had immigrated what his first years in America were like as a young boy and then a teenager.
+Start this activity by reading together pages 24-54 of the John Muir graphic novel to discover how he spent his time in Scotland, and once he had immigrated what his first years in America were like as a young boy and then a teenager.

-Encourage your pupils to discuss their own experiences of Primary school and make notes in their journals about what they did when they were the same age.
-Where did they play as a 7 year old?
+Now ask your class to complete the Now and Then worksheet.
+Encourage your pupils to think about examples of what John Muir did as a 7- to 11-year-old during his time in Scotland, and then discuss their own experiences of primary school and make notes in their journals about what they did when they were the same age, for example, where did they play as a 7-year-old?

-Then they should explore what happens in Secondary school.
+Then they should explore what happens in secondary school.
 Where do they play now?
 Is it the same?
 If not, why not?
-How do they find special places as?
+How do they find special places to explore?

 What do they think John Muir took with him from his youth that enabled him to keep exploring?

-- Had learners ever considered how they use to play outdoors in the past compared to how they play outdoors as a teenager?
+- Had learners ever considered how they used to play outdoors in the past compared to how they play outdoors as a teenager?